CjSong97/tutorial-v2/content/ddk/check.md

 We will now begin implementing some of these missing features using the various tools from DDK as well as looking at a similar approach using Xtext.

 ## SmallJavaModelUtil
-We will also be using the helper methods from this class to aid in fully implementing SmallJava.
-These methods will mainly be concerned with the Check files.
+We will be using the helper methods from this class to aid in fully implementing SmallJava.
+These methods will mainly be concerned with the Check file.
 Create a new Xtend class in the `src/org.example.smalljava` package and name it `SmallJavaModelUtil`.
 Then, add in the code below:

 ```javascript